April Wine: Mainstream success

-Under the guidance of producer Ralph Murphy, April Wine recorded their second album, On Record in 1972.
+Under the guidance of producer Ralph Murphy, April Wine recorded their second album, On Record, in 1972.
 The first single was a cover version of the Hot Chocolate song "You Could Have Been a Lady".
 The record was a commercial success, hitting number two for a single week on the RPM Canadian charts, as well as cracking the Billboard Hot 100 chart in the United States where it stayed for 11 weeks, peaking at No. 32.
-A second single, a cover of "Bad Side of the Moon" by Elton John and Bernie Taupin, also got much airplay on Canadian radio and was a minor hit in the U.S. Both tracks remain staples on classic rock radio stations in Canada.
+A second single, a cover of "Bad Side of the Moon" by Elton John and Bernie Taupin, also got much airplay on Canadian radio and was a minor charter (No. 106) in the U.S. Both tracks remain staples on classic rock radio stations in Canada.
 On Record was certified Gold in Canada and the band, along with Murphy, returned to the studio.